Doctor of Education in Community Care & Counseling (Ed.D.)

 Purpose

-The purpose of the Doctor of Education in Community Care and Counseling is to prepare counselors via the integration of a biblical worldview, relevant research and focused application to serve as educators, administrators, researchers, supervisors, and consultants who demonstrate the highest level of competence and scholarship.
+The purpose of the Doctor of Education in Community Care and Counseling program is to prepare counselors via the integration of a biblical worldview, relevant research, and focused application to serve as educators, administrators, researchers, supervisors, and consultants who demonstrate the highest level of competence and scholarship.
 Programmatic emphasis on ethical, evidence-based, and biblically grounded practice offers an innovative approach to understanding today's increasingly complex and diverse society.

 Program Learning Outcomes